Half the AirPods for a Tenth the Price

 I hadn’t used the Nocobot earbud’s microphone for calls of any sort until writing this article, since I very seldom talk on the iPhone.
 When I called Josh, he reported that I sounded OK, but not great.
 For me, his audio was nice and clear, though not quite as loud as I would have liked.
 Using the iPhone’s built-in speaker and mic worked noticeably better for both of us.
 Our Skype test was less successful, likely due to the slow hotel Wi-Fi network I was using.
 The earbud can’t invoke or be used with Siri, unfortunately.

 You’ve probably noticed that I haven’t linked to this earbud yet.
 That’s because the particular one I bought isn’t available on Amazon anymore.
 Nor can I find any indication that Nocobot and Duto are even in business.
 We’re talking about sketchy Chinese companies here — that’s why it’s so cheap.
-However, the $14.99 G-Cord Ultra Lightweight Wireless Bluetooth Hands-Free Earbud looks identical, down to the logo on the button, so if you’re looking for one of this, give the G-Cord a try.
+However, the $14.99 G-Cord Ultra Lightweight Wireless Bluetooth Hands-Free Earbud looks identical, down to the logo on the button, so if you’re looking for one of these, give the G-Cord a try.

 QCY Q26 Bluetooth Earbud -- After I mentioned the Nocobot earbud on MacBreak Weekly, a listener recommended a competing product from QCY, which is a higher profile brand, to judge from a Google search.
 At its heart, the QCY Q26 is extremely similar to the Nocobot, being a single-ear Bluetooth earbud controlled by presses on a single button and responding via audio feedback.
 It costs $13.59 from Amazon and comes in a variety of colors.